 A compressor is a device for compressing gas fluid through volume reduction.
 The compressor functions to increase fluid compressibility.
 GA 37 Rotary screw compressor is an object in this study.
 The maximum capacity of this compressor engine is 10 Bar with 37 kW motor power and 3000 RPM rotational speed.
 In this study, four parts of the compressor machinery will be used as sound sources.
-S_1 is the signal source located on the motor that is far from the screw compressor, S_2 is the signal source located on a motor that is close to the screw compressor, S_3 is the signal source located on a male compressor screw
+S_1 is the signal source located on the motor that is far from the screw compressor, S_2 is the signal source located on a male compressor screw that is close to the motor, and S_4 is the signal source located on a male compressor screw that is far from the motor.
+The location of the source can be seen in Figure 2.